Target Disk Mode Not Working on macOS Ventura/Monterey - Qiling

 Target Disk Mode is an excellent way to transfer data, but it can also be a headache if it stops working correctly.
 Luckily, we have covered the best solutions in this article to help you quickly fix the Target Disk Mode problems.

-Regarding keeping your data safe in concern, we have discussed a professional and functional data recovery tool, "Deep Data Recovery for Mac", to help you recover your data.
-So, what are you waiting for?
-Check out the fantastic solutions and fix your Mac Target Disk Mode problems without losing your Mac data.
+If you're concerned about keeping your data safe, we've discussed a professional and functional data recovery tool called "Deep Data Recovery for Mac" that can help you recover your data.
+To fix your Mac Target Disk Mode problems without losing your data, check out the fantastic solutions offered by this tool.

 1. What can my Mac do in Target Disk Mode?

-While in the Target Disk Mode, your Mac's drive acts as an external storage device.
-So you can easily access, partition, mount, and even format the Mac drive that has been booted into the Target disk Mode.
-In Intel-based Macs, you can transfer the data through Thunderbolt Bridge if the Migration Assistant fails to work.
+While in Target Disk Mode, your Mac's drive acts as an external storage device, allowing you to access, partition, mount, and even format the drive, including transferring data through Thunderbolt Bridge in Intel-based Macs.

 2. How to recover data from Mac with a broken screen in Target Disk Mode?